nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 2a.
-User key in a non-existent index in list
+Food Diary detect a non-existent index in list.
     * 2a1.
 Food Diary tells user that no entry was found.

       Use case ends.